 The company's Audit and Compliance Committee is responsible for overseeing compliance with the rules and principles set out in the Policy on Communication and Relations with Shareholders, Institutional Investors and Proxy Advisors.

-C.1.36 Indicate whether the external auditors have changed during the year.
-If so, name the
+C.1.36 Indicate whether the exter incoming and outgoing aud change d during the year.
+If so, name th e YES NO \boxtimes Explain any disagreements with the outgoing auditor: